Euro S50 Single Vanos

 Note: Tighten bolts evenly in multiple passes.
 Verify one pass with all bolts fully tightened.

-Install TDC sensor in vanos bridge.
+Set up TDC sensor in vanos bridge.

 Install sensor plate with sensor on bridge.